RyanSadowski/bitnode/README.md

       and probably some other stuff.
       Then we'll run a job once a day that will pull in all the previous day's transactions to a single wallet.

+I need a secure way to store the private keys